About the Project / Acerca de este proyecto

 Sharing traumatic memories from the journey from Mariel to Fort McCoy, as well of the difficult resettlement years that followed that summer of 1980, has been a strenuous and emotionally-taxing task for our collaborators who were Mariel refugees.
 Through their contributions to Uprooted they have reconnected with former camp interpreters, army and camp personnel and old sponsors.
 The Wisconsin Mariel community are rewriting, now in their own words, a unique and neglected segment of the history of the Mariel Exodus and the state of Wisconsin.

 Compartir los traumáticos recuerdos del viaje desde Mariel a Fort McCoy, así como los difíciles años de que siguieron a ese verano de 1980, ha sido una tarea extenuante y emocionalmente agotadora para nuestros colaboradores que fueron refugiados de Mariel.
 A través de este proyecto, ellos se han reconectado con antiguos intérpretes del campamento, personal del ejército y antiguos patrocinadores.
-La comunidades de cubanos del Mariel de Wisconsin está reescribiendo, ahora en sus propias palabras, un segmento único y olvidado de la historia del Éxodo de Mariel y del estado de Wisconsin.
+La comunidad de cubanos del Mariel de Wisconsin está reescribiendo, ahora en sus propias palabras, un segmento único y olvidado de la historia del Éxodo de Mariel y del estado de Wisconsin.

 Al colaborar en este proyecto, los refugiados de Mariel han ganado su propia voz política.
 Ellos han ganado una conciencia significativa de las políticas sociales, legales y migratorias que los han discriminado durante décadas, y se han unido como comunidad para abogar por una mayor visibilidad y justicia racial.
 Gran parte de nuestro trabajo se realiza con el objetivo de obtener el apoyo de los legisladores del estado de Wisconsin y los representantes del gobierno electo para obtener indultos legales para muchos miembros de esta comunidad que siguen sin ser elegibles para convertirse en ciudadanos estadounidenses.